Campus Improvement Plan

 Performance Objective 3: EMERGENCY OPERATIONS: Maintain Campus Emergency Operations Procedures (EOP) that comply with SB 11, and include Standard Operating Procedures.

-Strategy 3: EMERGENCY OPERATIONS PROCEDURES: Update campus EOP annually and train staff at the start of each school year.
+Strategy 2: Update campus Emergency Operation Plan annually and train staff at the start of each school year.

 Goal 4: Fiscal Responsibility